ndebuhr/isidro/README.md

 ### DNS setup

-Setup an A record DNS entry for the Istio Multi-Cluster Ingress IP
+Setup A record DNS entries for Isidro and Mattermost, using the respective Multi-Cluster Ingress IPs.

 ## System configuration